thought-machine/please/docs/codelabs/plz_query.md

 ### Including based on label

 Targets can be labeled in Please.
-Most of the built in rules apply some basic labels e.g. the go rules apply the `go` label to their targets.
+Most of the built-in rules apply some basic labels, e.g. the go rules apply the `go` label to their targets.
 These can be very useful to run all tests for a given language:

 ```